Firefox2100/siyuan-ai-companion/README.md

 ## Features

+- [x] Bundling an UI to easily interact with the service
 - [x] Support for OpenAI API proxy
 - [x] Support for getting notes from SiYuan
 - [x] Support for querying note blocks via last updated time
 - [x] Support for embedding note blocks and store them in Qdrant
 - [x] Support for querying Qdrant for similar blocks, reconstruct the original note by querying SiYuan API, and generate prompt for OpenAI API
+- [x] Support for saving the chat session back into a notebook
 - [x] Support for listing all asset files in SiYuan server for integration
 - [x] Support for audio transcription and diarisation using local models.
 This is due to lack of good options for audio transcription and diarisation in self-hosted stacks.